Tom Homburg

-Tom Homburg (born 4 January 1988) is a Bonaire footballer who currently plays for S.V.
-Uruguay of the Bonaire League and the Bonaire national football team.
+Tom Homburg (born 4 January 1988) is a Bonaire former footballer who played for SV Uruguay of the Bonaire League and the Bonaire national team.

-Career

-Club
+Club career

 As a youth, Homburg played for SV Orion in his hometown of Nijmegen, Netherlands.
 He, along with three other players from the junior teams, made his debut for the first team of the club in 2007 in a 3–0 victory against SC Veluwezoom.
 He remained with the club until at least 2012 when he appeared in a match against FC Presikhaaf on the 5 March and against SC Varsseveld on 11 March.
 While with Orion, Homburg played as a striker.

-Since 2014, he has played for S.V.
-Uruguay of the Bonaire League.
+Since 2014, he has played for SV Uruguay of the Bonaire League.

-International
+International career

 Homburg made his debut for Bonaire on 3 September 2014 in a 2014 Caribbean Cup qualification match against Martinique.